The Chief Executive

 Greater Manchester is one of the country's most successful city-regions.
 Home to more than 2.8 million people and with an economy bigger than that of Wales or Northern Ireland.
 Our vision is to make Greater Manchester one of the best places in the world to grow up, get on and grow old.
 We're getting there through a combination of economic growth, and the reform of public services.

-The GMCA is made up of the ten Greater Manchester councils and Mayor, who work with other local services, businesses, communities and other partners to improve the city-region.
+The Greater Manchester Combined Authority(GMCA) is made up of the ten Greater Manchester councils and Mayor, who work with other local services, businesses, communities and other partners to improve the city-region.

 The ten councils (Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan) have worked together voluntarily for many years on issues that affect everyone in the region, like transport, regeneration, and attracting investment.